-Since my cat Cleo was diagnosed with Renal Disease a couple of years ago, I’ve had a lot of experience observing a sick cat.
-Some days she feels good, some days she doesn’t, but she always just looks like … a cat.
+Since my cat Cleo was diagnosed with Renal Disease I got a lot of experience observing a sick cat.
+Some days she felt good, some days she didn’t, but she always just looked like … a cat.
 Sitting, sleeping, staring.

 I did a lot of searching on the Internet for information on the body language of sick cats and had a really hard time finding much information.
 There’s a lot of information on the body language of a cat when they’re about to launch off of the ground and eat your face by the way.
 Lots.